As a Human Development and Family Science Major, you are able to apply your knowledge through hands-on internships in community or research settings.

 How will an internship impact your future?

 Since 1993, our students’ supervisors consistently say they would hire our students if they had positions.
-Approximately 20% of our interns receive employment offers directly from their internship sites.

 The Applied Community and Research Internship courses are only open to HDFS majors.

 The University of Georgia, the College of Family and Consumer Sciences and the Department of Human Development believe that experiential learning “enhance[s] learning and position [students] for success after graduation.”
 Completing the internship fulfills your Experiential Learning requirement for the university, while fulfilling the requirements of your degree in Human Development and Family Science.

 You will register for an internship course just as you would any other course, so please be mindful of tuition deadlines.